kzonov/zonovme/_posts/2025-07-26-strands-ai-for-ebay-synth-hunting.markdown

 2. For each listing that seems promising:
    - Check the individual listing page for full details
    - Evaluate against all criteria carefully
-   - If it matches, send notification with title, price, condition, location, and URL
+   - If it matches, send notification with:
+     * Title and brief description
+     * Price and condition
+     * Location
+     * Direct link to listing
+     * Reason why it matches criteria

 Be thorough but only notify for genuine matches to avoid spam.
-Check only the first page of search results.
+Check not more than 5 listings.

+IMPORTANT: Be verbose about your process.
+Log what you're doing:
+- "Browsing search results page..."
+- "Found X listings, checking each one..."
+- "Checking listing: {title}..."
+- "This listing matches/doesn't match because..."

 TOOLS AVAILABLE:
 - browse_website (web browsing)